ilyaamburg/fair-clustering-for-diverse-and-experienced-groups/README.md

-# Fiar Clustering for Diverse and Experienced Groups
+# Hypergraph clustering for finding diverse and experienced groups

-This code accompanies the paper "Fair Clustering for Diverse and Experienced Groups" by Ilya Amburg, Nate Veldt and Austin Benson.
+This code accompanies the paper "Hypergraph clustering for finding diverse and experienced groups" by Ilya Amburg, Nate Veldt and Austin Benson.

 All code is written in Julia 1.3.1.